Calculating Distances and Areas in Google Maps API 3

 Once you’ve done that you have a number of extra functions that you can use.
 They all reside in one of two namespaces:

-The spherical namespace includes functions for calculating angles, distances and areas from latitudes and longitudes.
+namespace includes functions for calculating angles, distances and areas from latitudes and longitudes.
 These are the functions that we will examine in this article.

-The other namespace, encoding, contains functions for encoding and decoding paths for polylines and polygons.
+, contains functions for encoding and decoding paths for polylines and polygons.
 They’re useful when you have big sets of data for displaying polylines or polygons that you need to optimize.
 I will not describe this namespace further here, maybe it’s a subject for a future article.

 Note: The library doesn’t consist of any classes but only have static functions.